mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 **Possible investigation steps**

-If this activity is suspicious, contact the account owner and confirm whether they are aware of it.

 Identify whether these attempts are coming from the internet or are internal.

+Identify the source and the target computer and their roles in the IT environment.

 Investigate other alerts associated with the involved users and source host during the past 48 hours.

+If this activity is suspicious, contact the account owner and confirm whether they are aware of it.

+**False positive analysis**

+- Authentication mis-configuration or obsolete credentials.
+- Service account password expired.
+- Domain trust relationship issues.
+- Infrastructure or availability issues.

+#### Mitigation

+Isolate the source host to prevent further post-compromise behavior.

+Run a full antimalware scan.
+This may reveal additional artifacts left in the system, persistence mechanisms, and malware components.

+Determine the initial vector abused by the attacker and take action to prevent reinfection through the same vector.

+Using the incident response data, update logging and audit policies to improve the mean time to detect (MTTD) and the mean time to respond (MTTR).